 Translation: Your goals must align with the user’s goals.

-Bryan Harris of Videofruit recently published a great article on using analytics to construct marketing overlays around high-traffic events.
+Back in 2014, Bryan Harris of Videofruit published a great article on using analytics to construct marketing overlays around high-traffic events.

 That post ties in directly with this habit: synergizing your goals with the user’s goals.